dtsulik/homelab-monorepo/README.md

 - Srsly where tests?
 - Fuzzing?
 - `apigw` service should be named bff (backend for frontend)
+- errors need to be more structured and relevant types need custom errors/stringers

 ### TODO release specific todos
 - add semantic release